trans-travel/trans-travel/us/fl.md

  * Florida non-discrimination law does not include LGBT people
  * Some Florida municipalities do have non-discrimination laws that include trans people.
+ * Jacksonville's non-discrimination law is being [challenged by Alliance Defending Freedom](https://www.jacksonville.com/story/news/courts/2023/02/24/transgender-debate-sparks-catholic-store-lawsuit-over-jacksonville-hro/69933481007/) who seeks to allow businesses to require misgendering of customers, on the basis of religious owners of a for-profit corporation.
  * Public school (K12) employees will not be able to be disciplined after July 1, 2023 for using pronouns and titles associated a trans person's sex assigned at birth.